ampproject/amphtml/validator/README.md

 Please see [webui/README.md](https://github.com/ampproject/amphtml/blob/master/validator/webui/README.md).

+## JSON

+The validator rules are exported in the JSON format and hosted on: `https://cdn.ampproject.org/v0/validator.json`

+The JSON rules are provided on best-effort basis and it's not recommended to rely on them in a production environment.

 ## Building a Custom Validator

 This is only useful for development - e.g. when making changes to